cengc13/cengc13.github.io/_posts/2020-04-26-final-project-midway-blog.md

 - Guillaume Lample and Alexis Conneau.
 Cross-lingual Language Model Pretraining.
 2019

 - Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
 BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.
 2019

-## Next steps

-Currently the best model for this Kaggle competition is given by the XLM-R model, which gives us a public leaderboard score of 0.9401.
-In the following two weeks, we will investigate several strategies to futher improve our model performance.
-Some intutive approaches that come to my mind are

--  Hyperparameter tuning, such the max length of the tokenized sentence.

--  Ensemble method

--  Metric learning